Suyixiu/Xvideo_crawler/README.md

 Xvideo网址https://www.xvideos.com

 This is a small crawler for download porn video frome Xvideo.It is multithreading.
-It looks messy but it does work!Enjoy.
+It looks messy but it does work!Enjoy!
 What is Xvideo? ------->https://www.xvideos.com